Trying to Know If You Have HIV Talking About “Clinical Symptoms” and Diagnosing HIV Serology

 New England Medical Officer

-Trying to know if you have HIV based on symptoms reminds me of a conversation with Chicao, a friend, a real friend, from other times.
-It's an old conversation, still valid ....
+Trying to know if you have symptoms-based HIV reminds me of a conversation with Chicao, a friend, a real friend, from other times.
+It is an old conversation, still valid….

 We talked about AIDS and about the absolute lack of will we had to take the exam because, for us, in the second half of the 80, the twentieth century.

-That's because there is no damn FDP convincing me that the expression "1980 decade is correct," and "not knowing if you had AIDS, in those times, it was a blessing.
+That's because there's no damn FDP that convinces me that the phrase “1980 decade is correct,” and “not knowing if you had AIDS, in those times, it was a blessing.
 Today, and it was a blessing to know it, because it is easier to treat.